 Leslie Willcocks : RPA deals with simpler tasks.
 It mainly supports actions that do not require any particular knowledge, understanding or perception.
 These are the actions that can be performed by introducing simple rules the computer will be able to follow.

-With the cognitive intelligence, you impinge on the knowledge base of a human being and on other attributes specific to humans beyond the mere ability to do things.
+With the cognitive intelligence, you impinge on the knowledge base of a human being and on other attributes unique to mans beyond the mere ability to do things.
 Cognitive automation can deal with language, reasoning and judgment through contextualization.
 It can establish the meaning of things and give a special perception.

-Thus, there is a big difference between both of these notions.
+Thus, there is a big difference between both.

 In addition, whereas RPA is an advanced technology, this is not the case for cognitive automation.
-I did not see a wave of powerful tools of cognitive automation break into the market.
-Furthermore, few companies use it.
+I did not see a wave of powerful tools of cognitive automation appear on the market and few companies use it.

 McKinsey : What are the benefits of using RPA?

-Leslie Willcocks : The main advantage we found among the 16 surveys we did is a return on investment which varies between 30 and 200 percent the first year.
+Leslie Willcocks : The main benefice we found among the 16 surveys we did is a return on investment which varies between 30 and 200 percent the first year.

 But it would be wrong to focus only on short-term financial gains, especially if they are due to a saving of working time.
 This approach does not reflect the power of the software as the benefits are numerous.

 For example, companies evolving in highly regulated industries such as banking or insurance show that automation is a cheaper and quicker way to resolve compliance issues.
 You also improve your customer service because you have more control over the process.
 A company that receives a lot of customer demands, for example, can enable its team to focus only on the more complex ones.